Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

-You may have noticed how digital desire paths correlate with user experience optimization best practices.
+You may have noticed how online desire paths correlate with user experience optimization best practices.
 They’re the same thing… only different.

-Whereas user experience is the overall term for how your visitors relate to your page, digital desire paths help you see how visitors WANT to relate to your website.
+Whereas user experience is the overall term for how your visitors relate to your page, online desire paths help you see how visitors want to relate to your website.